Thurlestone

-The village's All Saints church is built of the dark grey local slate.
-The chancel is from the early 13th century; the remainder of the church 15th and 16th century.
+The Church of England parish church of All Saints is built of the dark grey local slate.
+The chancel was built early in the 13th century; the remainder of the church in the 15th and 16th centuries.

 Thurlestone Marsh

 Thurlestone Marsh is one of three small wetlands south of the village (South Milton Ley and South Huish Marsh are the others).
 It is formed where a small unnamed stream flows through low-lying flat farmland just inland from Leas Foot Sand, a small beach just to the southwest of the village.

 The site consists of a number of reed-fringed pools.